 Description: This site occurs on the downstream side of the Mayfield Road crossing of Reedy Creek.
 This reach is heavily overgrown with native understorey, willows and blackberries.
 Channel is quite wide in places, but stream greatly restricted within this region.
-Flow was moderate at the time of sample and had recently receded after high flows from heavy rainfall.
+Flow was moderate at the time of sampling.